NVU Closure Would Leave Massive Economic Hole

 An economic impact assessment produced by the NVU at the start of the Spring 2020 semester states NVU’s total economic impact on northern Vermont is conservatively $113 million.

 The assessment states NVU spends more than $12.5 million on institutional operations such as services, supplies and utilities.
-More than $8.9 million was spend in Vermont, including $6 million in the local communities surrounding NVU’s two campuses.
+More than $8.9 million gets spent in Vermont, including $6 million in the local communities surrounding NVU’s two campuses.

 Employees